What is Super Tuesday and how does tomorrow's voting work?

 Will the Democratic or Republican nomination be decided on Super Tuesday?

-According to estimates by Kabir Khanna (deputy director, Elections & Data Analytics), March 12 is the earliest date by which Trump could win enough delegates to clinch the Republican nomination.
+According to estimates by Kabir Khanna, CBS News' deputy director of elections and data analytics, March 12 is the earliest date by which Trump could win enough delegates to clinch the Republican nomination.

-Eleven of the 15 states are holding GOP contests that are open to more than just registered Republicans.

 What happens after Super Tuesday?